julian-garcia/inclusion-nudges/content/blog/bias-awareness.md

   to achieve equity and inclusion.
 authors: Tinna C. Nielsen and Lisa Kepinski
 ---
 **Unconscious bias awareness training has become the most used response to combatting discrimination and inequality, and a quick fix solution to try to achieve equity and inclusion.
 It's a global trend and a big industry.
 But we have a problem -- at best it's just ineffective, at worse it backlashes.
 Here's why it's not the way forward and why we need to design our way towards a more just world for the greater good of all.**

-## What's up with all this bias training?
+## What's up with all this bias awareness training?

 Does this sound like a familiar pattern in organisations?